 Ph.D., Philosophy, University of California, San Diego, 1985

 Conway currently serves the profession as a member of the Mellon Philosophy as a Way of Life Network, as Liaison to the Fédération Internationale des Sociétés de Philosophie, and as a member of the Executive Committee of the Friedrich Nietzsche Society.
-He sits on the Advisory Boards of Arendt Studies, Basilíade, Symposion, Nietzsche-Studien, Nietzsche Online, Studies in the History of Western Philosophy (Brill) and Monographien und Texte zur Nietzsche-Forschung (Walter de Gruyter).
-He is General Co-Editor of a book series with Edinburgh University Press.
+He sits on the Advisory Boards of Arendt Studies, Basilíade, Symposion, Nietzsche-Studien, Nietzsche Online, and Monographien und Texte zur Nietzsche-Forschung (Walter de Gruyter).
+Along with a colleague in the UK, he edits a book series for Edinburgh University Press.
 A former Executive Editor of the Journal of Nietzsche Studies, he now serves on its Advisory Board.
 To date, he has held visiting appointments at Harvard University, University of Oregon, University of Warwick, the National Humanities Center, UMass Amherst, Amherst College, and the University of Southern California.
 In 2014 he was named an Honorary Life Member of the Friedrich Nietzsche Society.

 He is the proud father of two young feminists.